-Pressure for more time may drive a development team to shelve or postpone software reviews and testing trying to buy time.
-As an effect, this causes the late discovery of bugs and more time loss fixing them.
+Pressure may drive a development team to shelve or postpone software reviews and testing trying to buy time.
+As an effect, this causes the late discovery of bugs and more resources spent on fixing them.

 Make the project to go through a frequent and rigorous cycle of tests, quality assurance, and reviews.
 There are special software development methodologies that cater to this.

-Don’t wait till the tail end of your project before you make tests and reviews.
+Don’t wait till the tail end of the development process to execute software testing.
 By professional standards and practices, the usual approach for QA and software review is to do them every two weeks.

-This will help you call your team to order when they are losing focus of the project or if they are some errors that may cause some delay.
-Hence, keep track of the project to know what’s going on.
+This will help you call your team to order when they are losing focus of the project or if there are some errors that may cause some delay.
+Hence, keep track of the process to know what’s going on.
 This will help to avoid unnecessary waving and time loss.